 - Next Steps

-Final Venue Walkthrough
+3. Conduct the Final Venue Walkthrough

-Finalize Your Timeline and Production Schedule
+4. Finalize the Timeline & Production Schedule

 Once your meetings are all wrapped up, it’s crunch time to finalize that wedding day timeline and production schedule.
 Spread the word to your vendors, the VIPs, and the happy couple.
-The aim?
-No more changes.
-A solid “no changes” policy post-finalization isn’t just about making life easier; it’s about setting a clear deadline that nudges everyone to finalize their contributions early.
-If a curveball comes your way, you’ll handle it with grace.
-But you’ll want to try your best to get this locked down and ready for the wedding day.

 The next step as you prepare for your first wedding as a wedding planner is vendor confirmations.
 Inside these confirmation packets are complete guides that let your vendors know exactly what’s expected, ensuring they’re prepped to perfection without needing to ask you a thing.

-Create Wedding Party Timelines
+6. Create Wedding Party Timelines

 While you’re crafting those detailed vendor timelines, don’t forget about a key group that also needs to be in the loop—the bridal party.
-Creating a tailored timeline for them is a smart move too.
+Creating a simplified timeline for them is a smart move too.
 This version is a streamlined take on your master plan, focusing solely on what the bridal party needs to know: when to be where and what’s happening next.

 Handing out these timelines at the rehearsal is your best bet, especially if you’re not dealing with a destination wedding.
 It keeps things simple, minimizes the back-and-forth, and ensures everyone’s on the same page before the big day kicks off.
 You can grab my guide to mastering a wedding rehearsal here.

-Meet With Your Team
+7. Meet With Your Team

 Depending on the way your team is structured, there’s a good chance that they haven’t been in the trenches with you every step of the way, which is exactly why a pre-wedding team meeting is non-negotiable.

-Manage Decor Prep
+8. Manage Decor Prep

-In the thick of wedding season, managing decor and details with precision is non-negotiable.
-My advice to you as you set out to prepare for your first wedding is to make a rule where you accept wedding items only within the 14 to 10-day window before the event.
-In my experience, it’s the perfect balance to keep you from being overwhelmed early or under pressure late.
+In my experience, this time frame is the perfect balance to keep you from being overwhelmed early or under pressure late.
 Have your clients hold onto their items until then to minimize the risk of any surprises with missing or damaged goods.
 Once in your hands, inspect everything closely and document the condition to cover your bases.

 Pro tip: Tackle as much prep as possible ahead of time.
 Ironing napkins, steaming linens, and assembling favors and signage ahead of the wedding day can be a real game-changer.

-OK – we have covered a lot already, but now it’s time to put it all together and start getting all your documents in tip-top shape for the rehearsal and the main event.
+Now it’s time to put it all together and start getting all your documents in tip-top shape for the rehearsal and the main event.
 This includes those bridal party timelines, team binders, folders, and the ever-important clipboards.
 Give everything a final once-over to ensure accuracy and completeness.
 Then, it’s time to hit print and gear up for showtime.

 And in case you’re curious, here’s EVERYTHING you need to put in your wedding day binder!

-Host The Ceremony Rehearsal
+10. Host The Ceremony Rehearsal

 Last but not least, bringing everyone together for the ceremony rehearsal a day or two before the big day is your final step in preparing for your first wedding as a wedding planner.
 It’s where you’ll meet the family and bridal party face-to-face, firmly establishing yourself as the one calling the shots.
 It’s your final moment to prep, tweak, and ready yourself to manage the day flawlessly.